Amelia + the Southern Sea Islands | The Intimate Landscape

-DESCRIPTION: Explore your personal creative vision amidst quiet beaches, expansive marshes, shady maritime forests with windswept oaks, a charming Victorian town and unique historic sites such as Fort Clinch and Kingsley Plantation.
+Description.
+Explore your personal creative vision among quiet beaches, expansive marshes, shady maritime forests with windswept oaks, a charming Victorian town and unique historic sites such as Fort Clinch and Kingsley Plantation.
 Discover new ways to connect more intimately with the landscape and capture a sense of place.

 Amelia Island, our base for the week, is the northernmost barrier island among Florida’s Atlantic Coast.
 Along with Big Talbot, Little Talbot and Fort George Islands, it forms the southernmost of the Sea Islands that run from the Santee River in South Carolina to the St. John’s River near Jacksonville.
 As the gateway to Florida’s birding trail, there may also be opportunities to spot black skimmers, roseate spoonbills, ibis, woodstorks, egrets, herons and other birds.

-ENROLLMENT IS LIMITED TO 8 PARTICIPANTS.
-We want to make sure each student gets plenty of time for one-on-one instruction and image feedback.
+Enrollment is limited.
+We want to make sure each student gets plenty of time for one-on-one instruction and image feedback, so enrollment is limited to 8 students.
 Reserve your space now.

-COST AND REGISTRATION.
-Tuition: $975 includes instruction, welcome gathering and celebration dinner.
-Lodging and other meals are not included.
+Cost and registration.
+Tuition: $975.
+Lodging and meals are not included.
 A $400 deposit, which includes a non-refundable $100 registration fee, is required to reserve your space.
-The remaining balance will be invoiced and is due at least 45 days prior to the workshop.
+The remaining balance is due at least 30 days prior to the workshop.
 Enrollment is limited to 8 participants.
 (A minimum of 5 participants is required.)
 Space is available on a first-come, first-served basis.
 You may register online or email Lee Anne directly and mail a check.
 When we receive your registration and payment, we’ll send either an acceptance email indicating that you’re enrolled in the workshop or notification that you’re on the waiting list.

-CANCELLATIONS, REFUNDS, TRIP INSURANCE.
+Cancellations, refunds and trip insurance.
 If for any reason you need to withdraw from the workshop, please notify us in writing within 30 days of the first workshop day.
-We will return your deposit less a $75 cancellation fee.
-If you cancel less than 30 days before the start of a workshop, your $400 deposit is non-refundable unless we are able to fill your space, in which case we will refund your deposit less the $75 cancellation fee..
+We will return your deposit less the $100 registration fee.
+If you cancel less than 30 days before the start of a workshop, your $400 deposit is non-refundable unless we are able to fill your space, in which case we will refund your deposit less the registration fee..
+Cancellations made less than 7 days before the start of the workshop will not be refunded unless we are able to fill your space.
 We highly recommend that you purchase refundable airline tickets and consider purchasing trip cancellation insurance.
 We will not be responsible for refunds due to illness, personal emergency, unattended workshops, or events not under our control.
 In the event that a workshop is cancelled for any reason, our liability is limited to the return of all fees paid to us.
 We will not be responsible for any loss on airline tickets, or any other losses related to cancellation.